nguyentg/Recognizing-fake-news/README.md

-Predict fake news using some machine learning algorithms
+Predict fake news using some machine learning algorithms such as: Naive Bayse, RandomForest, GradientBoost, Decision tree.